farah815/IEEE-RAS-ROS-26/task_10/README.md

 ![Circle Result](circle_screenshot.png)

 ### Why `--rate` is Used
 The `--rate 10` flag publishes the command **10 times per second** continuously.
-Without it, the command would be sent only once (`--once`) and the turtle would stop immediately after a tiny movement.
-Continuous publishing at a fixed rate is what keeps the turtle moving in a smooth, sustained circle.
+Without it, the command would be sent only once and the turtle would stop immediately.
+Continuous publishing keeps the turtle moving in a smooth circle.

 ### Linear x / Angular z Logic
-- **`linear.x`** controls forward speed — the higher the value, the faster the turtle moves forward
+- **`linear.x`** controls forward speed
-- **`angular.z`** controls rotation speed — a positive value turns left, negative turns right
+- **`angular.z`** controls rotation speed — positive turns left, negative turns right
-- When both are set simultaneously (e.g., `linear.x: 2.0, angular.z: 1.0`), the turtle moves in a **circle**.
-The radius of the circle depends on the ratio: `radius = linear.x / angular.z`
+- Both together make the turtle move in a circle

 ---